atljeremy/JFTransporter/README.md

 ###Static Library

-Instructions on using static libraries in you iOS applications: https://developer.apple.com/library/ios/technotes/iOSStaticLibraries/iOSStaticLibraries.pdf
+Instructions on using static libraries in your iOS applications: https://developer.apple.com/library/ios/technotes/iOSStaticLibraries/iOSStaticLibraries.pdf

 How To Use It:
 -------------